siddharth-ravi/CarND-PID-Control-Project/README.md

 # Udacity Self-Driving Car Enginer Nanodegree - _PID Control Project_
 ---
 ## Introduction
 The objective of this project is to use PID control to drive a car smoothly around a test track in a simulator.

-This has been divided into 2 sub-objectives:
+Two different controllers have been attempted with contrasting driving behaviours.

 Smooth Driving: To drive the car smoothly around the test track at a moderate speed